 Located near Skibbereen, West Cork, the Irish Sky Garden is the creation of artist James Turrell.
 It’s a massive conceptual garden built around a huge crater that contains a central plinth.
 Lie on the plinth and look upwards and you’ll see the sky framed perfectly by the rim of the crater.
 Just keep your mouth closed if it’s raining.

 Visiting a cathedral is nothing unusual for a trip to Ireland.
 More often than not, they’re beautiful buildings steeped in history.
 Where Christ Church Cathedral in Dublin differs, however, is the bizarre contents of its medieval crypt.
 Open to the public, Christ Church’s crypts contain a mummified cat chasing a mummified rat (mentioned by James Joyce in Finnegan’s Wake) and the heart of Laurence O’Toole (patron saint of Dublin) amongst other oddities.

-Victoria’s Way in County Wicklow is home to ’33 black granite stone sculptures and three bronzes…ranging in size from 5ft 6ins to about 15ft’.
+Victor's Way in County Wicklow is home to ’33 black granite stone sculptures and three bronzes, ranging in size from 5ft 6ins to about 15ft’.
 The creation of a wealthy German with a love of the Far East is behind the Indian Sculpture Park, which contains a number of stunning pieces of art.
-Please note that the park closes during the winter, check the website for more details.
+Please note that the park closes during the winter and is meant for adults seeking a contemplative experience (children and one dog per group also welcome).
+Check the website for more details.